Frederick Douglass Houses

-The Frederick Douglass Houses are a public housing project located in the New York City borough of Manhattan, in the Manhattan Valley neighborhood of Upper West Side, named for civil rights pioneer Frederick Douglass.
+The Frederick Douglass Houses are a public housing project located in the New York City borough of Manhattan, in the Manhattan Valley neighborhood of Upper West Side, named for abolitionist and civil rights pioneer Frederick Douglass.
 The actual buildings are located between 100th Street and 104th Street, to the east of Amsterdam Avenue and the west of Manhattan Avenue.
 The complex is owned and operated by the New York City Housing Authority.

 Development

 The development was approved by the New York City Planning Commission on February 7, 1952, as a low-rent housing project to be erected on a 22.5 acre site, a "superblock" bounded by Manhattan Avenue, Amsterdam Avenue and West 100th and 104th Streets.
-The original portion of the complex consists of 17 buildings – 5, 9, 12, 17, 18, and 20 stories tall – completed on May 31, 1958 on a 21.76 acre site.
+The original portion of the complex consists of 17 buildings – 5, 9, 12, 17, 18, and 20 stories tall – completed on May 31, 1958, on a 21.76 acre site.
 The development includes 2,056 apartments housing some 4,588 residents.
 The Frederick Douglass Addition, completed on June 30, 1965, is a 16-story building with 306 residents on .55 acre on Amsterdam Avenue between West 102nd and West 103rd Streets.

 The Frederick Douglass Playground covers 1.945 acre, on Amsterdam Avenue between 100th and 102nd Streets.
 Land for the playground was acquired by the city in 1954, and the playground was opened on September 10, 1958.
 The New York City Board of Estimate transferred the property from the New York City Housing Authority to the New York City Department of Parks and Recreation in August 1962, which still is responsible for management of the park.

 In 2012, the Frederick Douglass Houses farm was launched through a partnership between NYCHA and Project EATS on the former site of the tennis courts.

-The flagship of Hostelling International USA in the United States is on the Frederick Douglass Houses superblock, in a landmark building designed by noted architect Richard Morris Hunt in the 19th Century.
+The flagship of Hostelling International USA in the United States is on the Frederick Douglass Houses superblock, in a landmark building designed by noted architect Richard Morris Hunt in the 19th century.
 This popular hostel occupies the entire east blockfront of Amsterdam Avenue between 103rd and 104th Streets.